Best Chateaux in the Loire Valley

 Map of Best Chateaux in the Loire Valley

-You’ll find all five major chateaux on the map below ~ AND you’ll find the closest hotel stays near each (listed as “Hotels”).
-And what about renting a car?
-I HIGHLY recommend renting a car for your visit to the Loire Valley, particularly if you’re staying in a chateau (as they’re usually located some distance out of town).
-I rented my car in Paris (at Orly Airport), drove to Mont Sainte-Michel, then made my way down to the Loire.
-Driving in France was FAR less stressful than driving in Italy, particularly in the Loire: its country roads are pretty quiet, & not heavily trafficked.
+You’ll find all five major chateaux on the map below ~ & their closest hotel stays.
+But what about renting a car?
+I HIGHLY recommend renting a car for your visit to the Loire Valley.
+Especially if you’re staying in a chateau, as they’re usually located some distance out of town..
+I rented my car in Paris at Orly Airport, drove west to Mont Saint-Michel, then headed south-east to the Loire.
+Driving in France was FAR less stressful than driving in Italy, particularly in the Loire: its country roads are pretty quiet.

-The alternative to renting a car is to take bus tours (which usually start in major towns, like Blois).
-This is a possibility, but one that gives you far less flexibility.
+The alternative to renting a car is to take a bus tour, which usually start in major towns, such as Blois.
+This is a possibility, but one that gives you less flexibility.
+You can also try to Uber or taxi from place-to-place, but this may end up being more expensive than simply renting a car.
+I love using Discover Cars, as they typically find the best prices.

 Chateau Cheverny